 Most organic forms of appreciation take a substantial amount of time.
 In most markets, it’s estimated that properties appreciate at a rate of between 3 percent and 5 percent of their value each year.
 However, there are several tools savvy real estate investors can use to force the appreciation of their assets.

-Learning how to force a property that you already own to rapidly appreciate can help you maximize the value of your investment, and free up capital to reinvest in other assets and endeavors.
+Learning how to force a properties appreciation that you already can help you maximize the value of your investment.
+If you refinance the property at the higher value it will free up capital to reinvest in other assets and endeavours.

 Raising rent to force appreciation